Make the first transfer clean

 • Save Cathedral wandering for the next clear window if the transfer has already been hard.

-Aena pages can carry temporary operating notices and current bus information, so they should lead this guide.
+Aena pages can carry operating notices and current bus information, so they should lead the guide whenever a flight or bus is involved.

-• The current first-wave source set includes both the Aena airport page and the Aena bus page.
+• The focused source set includes both the Aena airport page and the Aena bus page.

-• A guide should not lock in airport availability without rechecking active notices.
+• A guide should not lock in airport availability, bus assumptions, or transfer timing without rechecking active notices.

 Calibration: Keep Aena as the canonical airport source and watch bus-station details as local services evolve.